M. Pokora: Player (2006/2007)

-In January 2006, his second album Player was released topping the French chart.
-For producing the new album, he collaborated with Belgian producers Bionix, Rachid Mir and Christian Dessart and artists Red Rat and Zoxea and geared toward the younger and feminine fan brackets.
+In January 2006, his second album, Player, was released, topping the French chart.
+For its production, he collaborated with Belgian producers Bionix, Rachid Mir and Christian Dessart and artists Red Rat and Zoxea, and geared it toward the younger and feminine fan brackets.
 He also enjoyed great popularity with gay audiences.
-The first single from his second album was the very successful "De retour" featuring Tyron Carter.
-That was followed with single "Oh la la la (Sexy Miss)" with Red Rat.
+The first single from his second album was the successful "De retour" featuring Tyron Carter, followed by the single "Oh la la la (Sexy Miss)" with Red Rat.

-During a concert organized by NRJ Radio in France, he met Puerto Rican singer Ricky Martin and Martin asked M. Pokora to make a collaboration on Martin's hit "It's Alright".
-The result was a bilingual French/English Ricky Martin/M. Pokora release also entitled "It's Alright" that sold more than 100,000 copies.
-Finally, a last single from the Player album followed called "Mal de guerre", which was a relative success.
-M. Pokora released Player in a second edition in March 2006 with the bonus track added of the duet with Ricky Martin.
+During a concert organized by NRJ Radio in France, he met Puerto Rican singer Ricky Martin, who asked him to collaborate on Martin's hit "It's Alright".
+The result was a bilingual French/English release also entitled "It's Alright" that sold more than 100,000 copies.
+Finally, a last single from the Player album followed, called "Mal de guerre", which was a relative success.
+M. Pokora released Player in a second edition in March 2006 with the duet with Martin added as a bonus track.

-To promote the album and capitalize on its success, M. Pokora engaged in a tour of more than 30 French venues under the title Player Tour that culminated in a big sold-out concert at Palais Omnisports de Paris-Bercy.
+To promote the album and capitalize on its success, M. Pokora engaged in a tour of more than 30 French venues, entitled Player Tour, which culminated in a big sold-out concert at Palais Omnisports de Paris-Bercy.
 At the end of the tour, a DVD containing materials from the shows was marketed under the name Player Tour Live.
 The DVD also included a photo book and memories from the tour.

-Pokora also created his own label M2theP Entertainment, signing his protégé, the rapper Tyron Carter.
-In addition to being featured on "De retour", Tyron Carter released "Ne me dis pas" that featured M. Pokora, a Top 30 hit, followed by an album Mon hold-up.
+Pokora also created his own label, M2theP Entertainment, signing his protégé, the rapper Tyron Carter.
+In addition to being featured on "De retour", Carter released "Ne me dis pas", featuring M. Pokora, a Top 30 hit, followed by an album, Mon hold-up.